• Skip to primary navigation

 • I would prepare this salad the day before eating and not any longer than that, the flowers are just too delicate.

-• For additional protein, you can add pretty much anything that takes your fancy, from meatballs to grilled chicken, pulled pork, flaked salmon, baked ricotta, crumbed and fried tofu all work really well.
+• For additional protein, you can add pretty much anything that takes your fancy, from meatballs to grilled chicken, pulled pork, flaked salmon, baked ricotta, and crumbed and fried tofu all work well.

 ZUCCHINI SALAD WITH GREEN MANGO